 Building a Balanced Caviar Board

-How Should You Serve Drinks and Caviar at a Dinner Party?
+How to Serve Drinks and Caviar at a Dinner Party

 Order of Service

-Begin with lighter caviars first (like trout roe) and progress towards bolder flavors (Osetra or Baerri).
+Begin with lighter caviars first (like Trout Roe or Baerri) and progress towards bolder flavors (Osetra or Haute Entrée).
 Pair each course with its companion drink.

 Pour Quantities